coleenquadros/configuration/README.md

 - ...
 ```

 The name, description, platform, teams, and organization fields are required.
 The name must be unique within an organization.
+The project name - organization combination must be globally unique.

 In order to add or remove a Glitchtip project, an MR must be sent to the appropriate App datafile, and the project needs to be added to or removed from the project's array.